 Who originally suggested “responding” to the Insurance Company with the 1995 Trust (as opposed to the 2000 trust documents, 2008 trust documents, or the 2012 trust documents)?

 Hopkins & Sutter is now Foley & Lardner.
 Who was contacted at Foley & Lardner to locate the 1995 Trust?
 On what date?

+Name all contacts at Foley and Proskauer that he has been in touch with

 Simon maintained businesses with different children (STP in Chicago; LIC in Florida etc.).
 Whose offices were searched for the 1995 Trust?
 Were they?